AuStien/logbook/README.md

 # Log

-A small C program to easily be able to log thoughts.
+A small C program to easily be able to log thoughts and stuff.

 Will follow the following file structure:
 ```